 Certain asset management firms (each, an "asset manager") through their funds and separately managed accounts currently hold a 5% or more ownership interest in J.P.
 Morgan publicly traded stock.
-This ownership interest presents a conflict of interest when JPMCB, JPMS, J.P.
-Morgan Private Investments Inc. and J.P.
-Morgan (collectively, JPM) recommends or purchases the publicly traded security of the asset manager or the separately managed accounts or funds that are managed or advised by the asset manager.
-JPM addresses this conflict by disclosing the ownership interest of the asset manager and by subjecting the asset manager's separately managed accounts and funds to a research process.
-Additionally, the financial advisors and portfolio managers that may purchase or recommend securities, separately managed accounts and funds of an asset manager that has an ownership interest in J.P.
-Morgan do not receive any additional compensation for that purchase or recommendation.
-A fund ownership interest in J.P.
+This ownership interest presents a conflict of interest when JPMCB, J.P.
+Morgan Securities LLC and J.P.
+Morgan recommends or purchases the publicly traded security of the asset manager or the separately managed accounts or funds that are managed or advised by the asset manager.
+J.P.
+Morgan addresses this conflict by disclosing the ownership interest of the asset manager and by subjecting the asset manager's separately managed accounts and funds to a research process.
+Additionally, the advisors and portfolio managers that may purchase or recommend securities, separately managed accounts and funds of an asset manager that has an ownership interest in J.P.
 Morgan can cause the fund and its affiliates to determine that they are unable to pursue a transaction or the transaction will be limited or the timing altered.
 J.P.
 Morgan monitors ownership interests in J.P.
 Morgan for regulatory purposes and to identify and mitigate actual and perceived conflicts of interest.
-As of December 31, 2023, both Vanguard Group, Inc. and BlackRock, Inc. hold more than a 5% interest in J.P.
+As of December 31, 2022, both Vanguard Group, Inc. and BlackRock, Inc. hold more than a 5% interest in J.P.
 Morgan.